Blogs

 • Area-Based Management Tools (ABMTs), including Marine Protected Areas (MPAs)

-These protected areas can safeguard deep-sea corals, seamounts, and migration routes used by whales, sharks, turtles, and other species that travel across oceans.
-Protecting these areas helps maintain healthy marine ecosystems — including those closer to shore.
+These protected areas can safeguard deep-sea corals, seamounts, and migration routes used by whales, sharks, turtles, or other species that travel across oceans.
+Protecting these areas helps maintain healthy marine ecosystems - including those closer to shore.

 • Environmental Impact Assessments (EIAs)